qtile/qtile/docs/manual/config/screens.rst

 There might be some reasons to use third-party bars.
 For instance you can come from another window manager and you have already configured dzen2, xmobar, or something else.
 They definitely can be used with Qtile too.
 In fact, any additional configurations aren't needed.
-Just run the bar and qtile will adapt.
+Just run the bar and lavinder will adapt.

 Reference
 =========

-.. qtile_class:: libqtile.config.Screen
+.. lavinder_class:: liblavinder.config.Screen
    :no-commands:

-.. qtile_class:: libqtile.bar.Bar
+.. lavinder_class:: liblavinder.bar.Bar
    :no-commands:

-.. qtile_class:: libqtile.bar.Gap
+.. lavinder_class:: liblavinder.bar.Gap
    :no-commands: